 Student Experience of Learning & Teaching (SELT)

 Evaluation is a central component of professional development, course/program development and the University's quality assurance process.
-Planning and Analytics provides support to Faculties, Schools, course coordinators and individual staff who wish to evaluate student learning and staff teaching in their courses and programs.
 One of the major evaluation tools used at the University is the Student Experience of Learning and Teaching (SELT) system.
-We provide assistance to all staff and Schools wishing to evaluate their teaching for professional development or promotion purposes.

 SELT is only one of the necessary components for making informed decisions about improving student learning outcomes, and staff and Schools should use other methods, such as reflective practice and peer review, student assessment results and teaching portfolios in order to construct an informed view of the learning and teaching being evaluated.
 Evaluation is a positive process and should be used for the enhancement of staff development and student learning.